ilastik/ilastik.github.io/documentation/pixelclassification/headless.md

 ...but those commands will just start ilastik and immediately quit.
 To do something useful, you'll need to load your project file, and provide some input data for batch predictions.
+The following examples use linux shell syntax, but the options are the same for all platforms.

 For example this example command will run your classifier over 2 additional images.
 (Here we assume your classifier was trained on 2D images.)